 Plan how many tiles you will need to reach this spot.
 Measure the height of 1 of your bullnose tiles and 1 of your wall tiles.
 Subtract the height of the bullnose tile from the total height you want to cover, then figure out how many wall tiles you will need to cover the extra area, taking into account the 1/8-inch spaces you will leave between the tiles for grout.

-Step 2 - Placing the Tiles
+Placing the Tiles

-Now that you have your trim planned out, you can begin to lay out your tiles.
+Now that you have your trim layout all planned out, you can begin to lay out your tiles.
 First, use your tape measure, level, and pencil to mark off a straight horizontal line at the height you have specified.
 Once you have done so, place masking tape over the line.

-Next, make a straight vertical line in area you will tile.
+Next, make a straight vertical line in the area you will tile.
 Apply tile adhesive to the wall around the base of this line, then add tiles over it, using plastic spreaders to separate them.
 Work your way up the vertical line, using your bullnose tiles when you reach the top.

 Repeat the process until you have covered the entire area you wish to tile.
 Once you have done so, you can remove the masking tape from the wall, thus removing any extra adhesive.